icefoxen/games-starmaze2/README.md

 - Set the Monodevelop auto-formatter to the SharpDevelop (1TBS) style by going to Tools -> Formatting, down to Source Code -> Code Formatting -> C# Source code.
 Also set line endings to unix.
 - Go to Tools -> Formatting, down to Text Editor -> Behavior, enable "format document on save"

+## OpenGL version notes

+* All Mac's since 2008 support OpenGL 3.3 - http://support.apple.com/en-us/HT202823
+* All NVidia graphics cards since the GeForce 8 series (~2005) support OpenGL "3". - https://developer.nvidia.com/opengl-driver
+* All AMD graphics cards since Radeon 3000-ish series support OpenGL 3.3 - https://en.wikipedia.org/wiki/Radeon#Technology_Overview
+* All Intel graphics cards >= HD 3000 support OpenGL 3.1, HD 4000 supports OpenGL 4.0 on Windows, but on Linux it uses Mesa which only supports up to 3.2.
+3.3 support in Mesa sort of exists, but is essentially because not all backend drivers actually support it. - https://en.wikipedia.org/wiki/Intel_HD_and_Iris_Graphics#Capabilities , http://mesa3d.org/

+Conclusion: Target OpenGL 3.1 if we care about Intel graphics cards, 3.3 otherwise.
+And we DO care about Intel graphics cards because pretty much every non-gaming laptop has one.

 # Python version